During railway journeys amuses himself with cryptograms; solved one by John Holt Schooling who defied the world to unravel his mystery.

 The absent letters signified by the three asterisks intimate the presence of those initials somewhere in Variation XIII.
 The anomalous Mendelssohn fragments pinpoint where to look for those missing letters.
 The first set to emerge is FAE, the initials for Joachim's maxim.
 This famous music cryptogram was popularized by the F-A-E Violin Sonata composed for Joseph Joachim by Robert Schumann, Johannes Brahms, and Albert Dietrich.
 The Mendelssohn Quotations Accidentals Cipher further revealed these same initials and those for the common three-word titles of the covert melody in both German and English.
 There is an elegant continuity and efficiency to Elgar's use of four accidentals in three four-note Mendelssohn quotations to encipher three sets of three initials.

 The Mendelssohn fragments ingeniously encipher the German initials (E. F. B.) for the covert Theme.
 This is achieved by converting the number of statements of a Mendelssohn fragment in a given key and converting it to the corresponding scale degree of that key.
-There are two fragments in A-flat major, one in F minor and one in E-flat major.
+There are two fragments in A-flat major, one in F minor, and one in E-flat major.
 The second scale degree in A-flat major is B-flat.
 The first scale degrees of F minor and E-flat major are F and E-flat, respectively.
-The letters of those scale degrees are B, F, and E. This reverse decryption of Ein feste Burg’s initials serves as a significant clue because the covert Theme plays as a retrograde counterpoint "through and over" the Enigma Theme.
+The letters of those scale degrees are B, F, and E. This reverse decryption of Ein feste Burg’s initials serves as a significant clue because the covert Theme plays as a retrograde counterpoint “through and over” the Enigma Theme.

 Another cryptogram that encodes the initials for Ein Feste Burg is the Mendelssohn Solo Passages Melodic Intervals Cipher.
 This cipher is based on the melodic intervals of the clarinet solo passages that begin with the first A-flat major and final E-flat major Mendelssohn quotations.
 A melodic interval represents the difference between two adjacent notes in a melody, and only intervals greater than a unison were considered for this melodic interval analysis.
 There are only three melodic intervals larger than a unison in these clarinet solo passages: 2nd, 5th, and 6th.
 The application of a simple number-to-letter conversion (A=1, B=2, C=3, etc.) to these melodic intervals yields the letters B, E, and F. These plaintext solution letters are an anagram of the initials for Ein feste Burg, the covert Theme to the Enigma Variations.

 Elgar's decision to quote music by Felix Mendelssohn in the Enigma Variations decisively refutes the presumption that his Roman Catholicism would ostensibly bar him from citing the work of a Protestant composer.
 Although born to Jewish parents, Mendelssohn was baptized a Lutheran on the anniversary of another prominent Lutheran’s birth, Johann Sebastian Bach.
 The FAE Cipher formed by the Mendelssohn fragments' key letters hints at another Jew who was baptized a Lutheran, the famed violin virtuoso Joseph Joachim.
 Both of these musicians were composers whose shared Lutheranism implicates the composer of the covert Theme, Martin Luther.
 The four Mendelssohn fragments are a calculated set of clues because Mendelssohn cites Ein feste Burg in the fourth movement of his Reformation Symphony followed by a set of variations.
 This realization would readily explain why Elgar suspected the absent Theme would soon be spotted.
 To learn more about one of Elgar's greatest symphonic works, read Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.